alex-kinokon/jsx-dom/README.md

 }
 ```

-### Functional components
+### Functional and class components

-You can write functional components and receive passed `props` in the same way in React.
+You can write functional and class components and receive passed `props` in the same way in React.
 Unlike
 React, `props.children` is guaranteed to be an array.

 ### SVG and Namespaces